thabotr/naf-api/Readme.md

     Status: 200 OK

-##  🔐 GET /profiles/connected-users
+##  🔐 GET /profiles/connected-users?after=&lt;timestamp>
-the profiles for all connected users
+the profiles for all connected users.
+Returns only users connected to on datetime later than &lt;after> if it is given.

 Returns: